-What Are Watercolor Tattoos & How Quickly Do They Fade?
+What Are Watercolor Tattoos & How Long Do They Last?

 Watercolor tattoos have recently become extremely popular amongst tattoo enthusiasts, and in-turn this means that there are naturally many questions that are regularly asked about them.
 One of the main ones that everybody is interested about is how quickly watercolor tattoos fade.

 There are many skeptics who believe that tattoos should never be done in a watercolor style as they are not robust enough to stand the test of time - but it isn’t as simple as that.

 Hopefully this article can help to shed some light on this argument and help to show you exactly what watercolor tattoos are, and how they are made.

 Although many people think that watercolor tattoos are created completely differently from ‘normal’ tattoos, and that they require a whole different tattooing setup - this is false.